~Kapitel des Vogels~

 Caras looked confused.
 "I thought you'd be happy to hear that I will be gone."

 "I… I am relieved, yes," Rue said, looking away.
 "It doesn't make any sense, but… I can't deny I feel sad somehow."

 "Sad?
 How so?"

 Rue grimaced.
-"Even if you treated me badly, I... when I thought of myself as your daughter, I wished for your happiness as my father.
-I wanted to please you and have you praise me.
-Yet all of my efforts would never sate your unhappiness, and that your greatest wish was to destroy the one I loved the most in all the world."
+"Even if you treated me terribly, I… when I thought of myself as your daughter, I truly wished for your happiness as my father.
+I had always yearned to please you and earn your praise.
+Yet none of my efforts ever sated your unhappiness, and in the end your greatest wish was to destroy who I loved the most in all the world."